facile-it/mutoid/README.md

 # Mutoid

-Reactive library for state management, data fetching, caching for isomorphic applications
+Reactive library for data fetching, caching, state management (also) for isomorphic applications

 ## Installation

-To install the last version

 ```sh
 npm install mutoid
 ```

-_If you use npm >= 7 otherwise you need to install peer dependencies manually_

 If you want to use [`io-ts`](https://github.com/gcanti/io-ts) decoder in data fetching or cache